hmrc/help-to-save-api/resources/public/api/conf/1.0/docs/digitallyExcluded.md

-In the json payloads sent from digitally excluded callers, the communicationPreference field must be set to "00" and registrationChannel must be set to "callCentre".
+In the json payloads sent from digitally excluded callers to the POST create account end point, the communicationPreference field must be set to "00" and registrationChannel must be set to "callCentre".